opsxcq/patch-fallout-1-null-pointer/README.md

 # Applying the patch

-Just compile (`gcc patch-<your-version>.c -o patch.exe`) and copy it to your fallout folder and run the respective for your version, but before check the hashes to confirm your version.
+Just compile (`gcc patch-<your-version>.c -o patch.exe`) and copy it to the folder where your fallout is installed.
+Then run the respective patch for your version, but before check the hashes to confirm your version.

  * `falloutw.exe`
     * Patch: `patch-normal.c`